briford2/african-collections-transatlantic-slave-trade-vis/README.md

 What's the correlation between the Trans-Atlantic Slave Trade and the items in museums' African collections?
 This is a visualization putting these two pieces of data together, using publicly available museums data from a handful of museums.

+All museum data has been aggregated and anonymized in [collection.csv](data/collection.csv).
+To use your own institution's data, simply swap out this file with your own data.

 Trans-Atlantic Slave Trade data provided by [slavevoyages.org](http://www.slavevoyages.org/voyage/download)